uber/logtron/README.md

   pass in a `statsd` client to `clients.statsd`.
 This ensures that we enable airlock monitoring on the kafka and sentry backend

+#### `clients.kafkaClient`

+If you want to re-use a single `kafkaClient` in your application you can pass in an instance of the `uber-nodesol-write` module and the logger will re-use this client isntead of creating its own kafka client.

 ### Logging Errors